Human-Autonomy Interaction

 Virtual experimentation in video game environments primarily focus on capturing user self-reported experiences towards virtually prototyped technologies because these environments have been primarily designed for users to interact within them.
 Although user self-reported experiences are important, direct observation of user behaviors should be utilized to complement self-reports because self-reported responses are not always congruent with users’ actual behaviors with technology and introduces individual biases.

-The overall research goal of this project is to address this gap in virtual experimentations by enabling stakeholders to effectively spectate a virtual experiment within a multi-user gaming environment to gather observations on solider behaviors with new technological concepts.
+Our research goal is to address this gap in virtual experimentations by enabling stakeholders to effectively spectate a virtual experiment within a multi-user gaming environment to gather observations on solider behaviors with new technological concepts.
 The specific research objectives for this project are to:

 - Identify the requirements from GVSC and ARC for a spectator interface during virtual experiments.